Community Literacy Lab for disadvantaged children

 Our Community Literacy Lab will offer specialist one-to-one support for primary-aged children in an area of high deprivation, tackling the problem early.
 Support will be tailored to individual children and delivered by our skilled literacy tutors.
 The affirming relationship between tutor and child within a secure environment paves the way for learning.
 Additional support will be given by dedicated volunteers.
 We also work closely with parents, advising them how they can support their child.

-To narrow or close the literacy gap for at least 12 disadvantaged and underachieving children.
+To narrow or close the literacy gap of 20 disadvantaged children.

 Activities» We will assess each child using recognised assessment tools to determine gaps in reading, comprehension and spelling, helping to guide our delivery.

 » Highly experienced literacy tutors will provide 30 minutes of focused one-to-one support per week using our multi-sensory and phonics-based approach.

 » Trained volunteers will provide 30 minutes of one-to-one support sharing stories and games to develop literacy skills through experiential learning.

 What success will look like

 We will assess a child's reading, comprehension and spelling upon referral and throughout the intervention.
 We will also assess their confidence levels pre- and post-intervention.